Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 :::

 Operator symbol `&&` performs logical conjunction over two values of type `kotlin.Boolean`.
-This operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `true`.
+Note that this operator is **lazy**, meaning that it does not evaluate the right hand side argument unless the left hand side argument evaluated to `true`.

-Both operands of a logical conjunction expression must have a type which is a subtype of `kotlin.Boolean`, otherwise it is a type error.
-The type of logical disjunction expression is `kotlin.Boolean`.

 ### Equality expressions